 Enjoy a Signature Experience then continue to Galwin’ku, located at the southern tip of Elcho Island, where you will be greeted with a traditional ceremony.
-Visit a number of Indigenous-owned art centres and see first-hand the amount of work that goes into creating local crafts including bark paintings, woven pandanus baskets, carvings and shell jewellery.Daily :
+Visit an Indigenous-owned art centre and see first-hand the amount of work that goes into creating local crafts including bark paintings, woven pandanus baskets, carvings and shell jewellery.Daily :

 Experience a traditional Welcome to Country ceremony performed by the friendly locals of South Goulburn Island.